bytewizer/microserver/README.md

 Access the controller endpoint by launching a web browser using: http://[emulator ipaddress]/example/gethello

-# Using Protocols Modules Individually
+# Using Protocol Modules Individually
 If your project only needs to support one or two of the protocols, each protocol service can be loaded without using the service manager.

 ## Http File Service